Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the middle of the hall full of Buddhists, the blessing bell suddenly rang.
 The bustling voices of people stopped.
 The space was quiet with the long ringing of the bell.
 On the stage decorated with green leaves and fresh flowers, Master Minh Niem meditated in peace and tranquility.
-When the bell gradually faded, he smiled peacefully, guiding everyone to meditate, inviting the peaceful self to reside in the body and mind.
+When the bell gradually faded, he smiled peacefully, guided everyone to meditate, inviting the peaceful self to reside in the body and mind.
 He often began his healing Dharma talks in such a gentle and peaceful way.
-In those peaceful moments, he helped those present to leave behind all suffering and let go of all worldly worries.
+In those quiet moments, he helped those present to leave behind all suffering and let go of all worldly worries.

 Master Minh Niem entered the temple to become a monk in 1992, at the age of 17.
-At the age of 24, he encountered the biggest change in his life.
+At the age of 24, he experienced the biggest change in his life.
 That year, his parents and a cousin died in an accident at the same time.
 The pain was so great that he collapsed and suffered.
-He realized that in all those years of practicing, the scriptures could not penetrate deeply into his wounds, could not resolve his suffering and pain.
+He realized that in all those years of practicing, the scriptures could not go deep into his wounds, could not resolve his suffering and pain.
 That pain also made him lose direction in life.
 He thought about stopping his path of practice, to step out.
 He wanted to return to study medicine, to help his siblings.

-Lam Dong and stayed there for 3-4 months.
-Later, he discovered that he was suffering from severe depression.
+However, the affinity for practice was still there, so he gave me a chance to think more.
+Then he retreated to Bao Loc, Lam Dong and stayed there for 3-4 months.
+Later, he discovered that he was severely depressed.
 But then nature helped him wake up.
-Seeing the trees, birds and animals still diligently loving and living this life, he thought that he should also live a decent and brilliant human life.
+Seeing that trees, birds and animals still diligently love and live this life, he thought that he also had to live a decent and brilliant human life.
 After that, he began to practice the most basic lessons of Vipassana meditation through a book he brought with him.
-In the following 2 years, he walked mindfully, and the more he walked, the more he felt light-hearted.
+In the next 2 years, he walked mindfully, and the more he walked, the more he felt light-hearted.

 However, when he realized that the Plum Village practice was enough for him and he needed to learn more from other teachers, Minh Niem left.
 In the US, he met and became the last disciple of Zen Master Sao Tejaniya.
 Zen Master Sao Tejaniya taught Minh Niem the original Vipassana meditation method for more than 3 months.
 The Zen Master also taught Minh Niem how to observe the mind.
 From that starting point, he began to go inward, always observing himself from the shallow to the deep.
-“When you understand yourself, you naturally accept yourself with your shortcomings, weaknesses, worries, and sufferings.
+“When you understand yourself, you naturally accept yourself with your shortcomings, weaknesses, troubles, and sufferings.
 You no longer criticize, condemn, or accuse it,” said Minh Niem.

 To “help life and people as much as possible”, Master Minh Niem and the Mindfulness Region community have developed many projects that nurture the soul and uplift the public spirit far and wide.
 Typical examples are the radio series: Peace in the midst of turmoil, Uplifting the soul and Only love remains, which are broadcast on YouTube and Spotify.
 Master Minh Niem also opened a training course for Healing Meditation Experts in Duc Trong, Lam Dong.
 The training course not only helps heal wounded souls but also aims to train psychological healers through meditation practice.

 Up to now, the training course has attracted more than 300 participants.
 Most of these people are suffering from certain psychological trauma.
 Some have just experienced a great shock, broken marriages, broken love...
 In addition, there are young people who have lost their direction in life, want to stop everything because of exhaustion...
 A new day at the place of study of Master Minh Niem and the students starts at 4am and ends at 9:30pm.
 The practice schedule is different every day.
-Here, students listen to Dharma talks, meditate on hill climbing, meditate, meditate, sing Zen songs, garden, cook...
+Here, students listen to Dharma talks, meditate on hill climbing, meditate, relax, sing Zen songs, garden, cook...
 Everyone can sit together by the fire at 5am, drink tea and listen to each other's stories.
-Sometimes, those shares do not receive immediate advice.
+Sometimes, those shares do not receive advice immediately.
 However, the presence, listening and empathy of everyone is enough to help them ease their suffering and pain.

 In particular, every day here, students always hear the mindfulness bell.
 Every 15 minutes the bell rings.
 When hearing the bell, everyone will stop everything they are doing to listen, breathe deeply, and return to the present moment.
 Once familiar, students realize that the mindfulness bell is an effective method to bring the mind back to the present, relieve stress for the body and mind.
 Through that, each student can regain positive energy for themselves.
 During the course, students can participate in many activities according to the schedule.
 However, for meditation, students must practice regularly: When gardening, know that you are gardening; when reading, just focus on reading; when eating, just focus on feeling the food; when walking, be very careful and slow.

 Master Minh Niem affirms that in this life, no one does not suffer.
 It is inevitable, just a matter of how much or how little.
 However, if we know how to live mindfully right now, that suffering will be greatly reduced, will pass very quickly and will not leave any damage.
 He also reminds us that this life always has difficulties.
 But difficulties and suffering are different.
-He said: “When you are not mature, do not understand, and have not practiced, difficulties can easily turn into suffering.
+He says: “When you are not mature, do not understand, and have not practiced, difficulties can easily turn into suffering.
 But when you are mature and have practiced, difficulties are just difficulties and do not need to turn into suffering.

 Because difficulties turn into suffering because people react to them in an excessive and negative way.
 Suffering is a psychological reaction, difficulties are circumstances.